 The Guinness World Record for the most toes on a polydactyl cat was awarded jointly to two cats, one aptly named ‘Paws’, and the other named ‘Jake’.

 If you don’t believe me, take a look at this YouTube video.
 Credit for the video goes to the Youtube channel CBS News.

 Polydactyl Maine Coons are very eye-catching since their multi-toed appearance makes them stand out in the crowd.

 Potential owners should not fear that a polydactyl Maine Coon kitten will be any different in terms of personality and characteristics, then other Maine Coon cats.

 If you’ve never owned a Maine Coon cat before, make sure you read this article on Maine Coon characteristics, to gain a better understanding of this pedigree cat breed.

 Polydactyl Cat Names

-Whether your Maine Coon has the standard number of toes, or whether they have a few extra digits, there are so many perfect cat names to choose from.
+Whether your Maine Coon has the standard number of toes or a few extra digits, there are so many cat names to choose from.
 Why not call your amazing feline ‘Paws’, ‘Polly’, ‘Patch’, ‘Tootsie’, ‘Lily’, ‘Tinders’, “Shadow’, or ‘Toby’?